Top 20 Most Effective Martial Arts in a Real Fight

 Eskrima (Philippines):

 Eskrima, also known as Arnis or Kali, is a weapon-based martial art from the Philippines.
-It emphasizes weapon disarming and quick, flowing movements to take down opponents.
+It emphasizes weapon-disarming and quick, flowing movements to take down opponents.
 While weapon-based, the empty-hand techniques translate well to real-world self-defense.

 Kyokushin Karate (Japan):